joonanykanen/MusicBot/README.md

 Replace `!` with your desired command prefix on `index.js`.

-- `!play [YouTube or SoundCloud URL]` - Play a song or add it to the queue
+- `!play [YouTube or SoundCloud URL / Search Song]` - Play a song or add it to the queue
 - `!stop` - Stop music playback and clear the queue
 - `!skip` - Skip the currently playing song